MEDIAL LUXATING PATELLA

-Grade 4: The patella is not only out of place all the time but cannot even be manipulated back into place by hand.
+Grade 4: The patella is out of place all the time and no amount of manipulation can return it to its proper place.
 Such a dog has extreme difficulty extending his knees and walks with his knees bent virtually all the time in a somewhat crouched position.
 In this situation, the rotation in the long bones that accompanies the luxation will interfere with surgical correction and total resolution of the lameness may not be possible.

 It is not a good thing to have one’s knee cap out of place; the entire weight-bearing stress of the rear leg is altered which, in time, leads to changes in the hips, long bones, and ultimately arthritis.
 How severe the changes are depend on how severe the luxation is (i.e. the grade as described above) and how long that degree of luxation has been going on.
 In time, the legs will actually turn outward with its muscles turning inward, making the dog “bow-legged.”
 The luxation is not considered a painful condition but after enough time and conformational change, arthritis sets in, which is indeed painful.

 Dogs with Grade I luxations do not require surgical repair.

 This type of surgery is often referred to a surgical specialist, though if your regular veterinarian is well experienced, the surgery can be done at your regular hospital.
 If referral is needed, your veterinarian will make a recommendation or you can visit www.acvs.org to locate a veterinary surgeon near you.